Zpedia

 SD-WAN uses application-aware routing protocols to improve application performance.
 Most SD-WAN solutions create virtualized overlays in the form of end-to-end encrypted tunnels, through which a centralized manager intelligently steers network traffic on the most efficient route across the WAN.
 This traffic is prioritized by business policy to offer optimal quality of service (QoS).

-These secure tunnels enable users and entities to connect directly to cloud-based software as a service (SaaS) and infrastructure as a service (IaaS), which can lower costs for additional infrastructure, improve connectivity and user experience, and reduce the attack surface compared to a traditional or hybrid WAN architecture.
+These secure tunnels enable users and entities to connect directly to SaaS apps and infrastructure in the cloud.
+Compared to traditional or hybrid WAN architecture, this can lower costs, improve connectivity and user experience, and reduce the attack surface.

 What Is MPLS?

-Multiprotocol label switching (MPLS) is a wide area networking protocol that routes traffic using labels instead of IP addresses to determine the shortest path for packet forwarding.
+Multiprotocol label switching (MPLS) is a wide area network (WAN) protocol that routes traffic using labels instead of IP addresses to determine the shortest path for packet forwarding.
 It labels each data packet and controls the path it follows, rather than sending it from router to router through packet switching.
-It’s intended to minimize router latency, improve QoS, minimize jitter, and reduce packet loss while moving traffic as quickly as possible.
+It’s intended to minimize latency and jitter, improve QoS, and reduce packet loss while moving traffic as quickly as possible.

 How Does MPLS Work?

-MPLS functionality makes routers behave more like switches by giving traffic a predetermined path to take based on labels instead of IP addresses.
-With traditional IP routing, each router makes independent decisions about which next hop to send the traffic toward.
-MPLS instead sends traffic through a predetermined label-switched path (LSP), and routers only need to interpret the MPLS labels of traffic, not the full IP address.
+MPLS gives traffic a predetermined path to take based on labels instead of IP addresses.
+With traditional IP routing, each router independently decides which next hop to send the traffic toward.
+MPLS instead sends traffic through a label-switched path (LSP), and routers only need to interpret the MPLS labels of traffic, not the full IP address.

-MPLS routers label incoming or outgoing data and combine packets with similar characteristics so they can be sent down the same LSP after being given the same label.
-In a corporate context, this can greatly reduce the types of traffic on a network layer, which helps reduce latency.
+MPLS routers label incoming or outgoing data and combine packets with similar characteristics.
+This can reduce the types of traffic on a network layer, reducing latency.
+However, MPLS lacks inherent security, so it needs to backhaul traffic to a security stack, increasing latency.

 SD-WAN vs. MPLS